aminya/tocPDF/README.md

 	* download or copy paste the generated text.

-We refer to generated text as tocText.
+We refer to the generated text as tocText.

 ## For the following steps instead you can check the following which does a similar thing but with a GUI
 https://github.com/ifnoelse/pdf-bookmark/blob/master/README-EN.md

-### Step 3: Preparing the text of table of content
+### Step 3: Preparing the text of the table of content

-Open tocText (txt or csv) with a spreadsheet editor (MS Excel or Google Sheet) or using a text edit.
+Open tocText (txt or csv) with a spreadsheet editor (MS Excel or Google Sheet) or using a text editor.

 Edit the text such that each page number is at the beginning of a line, e.g.
 ```